interlay/interlay.github.io/docs/kintsugi/crowdloans.md

 ![View balance](../_assets/img/kintsugi/check-balance/6_view_balance.png)

+?> Amounts are shown in the smallest currency unit on Kintsugi.
+To get to the actual KINT **divide by 1,000,000,000,000** (remove 12 decimal points).
+This is a Polkadot.js feature.

 - **free** shows your **total KINT balance**
 - **frozen** shows how much of your KINT are **still vesting**